byterubpay/byterub-site/_posts/2019-05-04-logs-for-the-localization-workgroup-meeting-held-on-2019-05-03.md

 **\<ErCiccione>** It's also true that it's not optimal to use a platform which is basically abandoned, from both a security and functional point of view (weblate has more features than Pootle).
 **\<ErCiccione>** I would like to hear the opinion of the community at large about this, since integrating Pootle required a good amount of resources and i understand that would be annoying to replace it after a so short period of time, but i personally am not a fan of th idea of using an abandoned project.
 Also,
 **\<ErCiccione>** if we decide to try another platform (as said, i would try weblate, but other suggestions are welcome), i would have to dedicate time to that, which will obviously slow down some other things.
-**\<ErCiccione>** Anyway, in case, i'm confident i could manage to have a working new platform before the end of my CCS (beginning of June), since i already tested weblate in past and i already have access to the translate.getmonero server.
+**\<ErCiccione>** Anyway, in case, i'm confident i could manage to have a working new platform before the end of my CCS (beginning of June), since i already tested weblate in past and i already have access to the translate.getbyterub server.
 **\<ErCiccione>** In the meantime, we would keep using Pootle until the new platform is ready.
 Thoughts?
 **\<xmrscott[m]>** My vote is to transition to Weblate.
 Notable features for more casual users
 **\<ErCiccione>** yes, weblate has some nice feature would be nice to have (like a better commenting system for every string)
-**\<xmrscott[m]>** Namely, ability to get emails when new strings are added; not everyone monitors #monero-translations or r/monero like a hack for new strngs announcements
+**\<xmrscott[m]>** Namely, ability to get emails when new strings are added; not everyone monitors #byterub-translations or r/byterub like a hack for new strngs announcements
 **\<xmrscott[m]>** https://docs.weblate.org/en/latest/admin/continuous.html
 **\<dsc_>** I think that ultimately you are the person to make such decision
 **\<dsc_>** as authority on all things translations